What is Snowflake

 Benefits of Snowflake

-When answering the question 'What is Snowflake?', it's important to tap into the benefits of Snowflake too.
+When answering the question 'What is Snowpark?', it's important to tap into the benefits of Snowflake too.
 Let's see some perks companies enjoy with this data warehouse.

 • Cloud-based